 Oh yes, this one is for Italian wine lovers.
 The Chianti region of central Tuscany is famous all over the world for its Chianti wine, but also for its idyllic scenery.

-There are old castles like that of Castle Meleto and Brolio where you can visit their wine cellars for some wine tasting. and medieval villages to explore.
+There are old castles like those of Castle Meleto and Brolio, where you can visit their wine cellars for some wine tasting. and medieval villages to explore.

 Be sure to see the villages of Castellina, Greve, and Montefioralle with their medieval ambience of times long past.